awsdocs/amazon-aurora-user-guide/doc_source/USER_PerfInsights.Enabling.md

 You have the following options when you choose **Enable Performance Insights**:
 + **Retention** – The amount of time to retain Performance Insights data\.
 Choose either 7 days \(the default\) or 2 years\.
 + **Master key** – Specify your AWS Key Management Service \(AWS KMS\) key\.
 Performance Insights encrypts all potentially sensitive data using your AWS KMS key\.
 Data is encrypted in flight and at rest\.
-For more information, see [Encrypting Amazon RDS Resources](Overview.Encryption.md)\.
+For more information, see [Encrypting Amazon Aurora Resources](Overview.Encryption.md)\.

 ### Enabling Performance Insights with the Console When Modifying a DB Instance<a name="USER_PerfInsights.Enabling.Console.Modifying"></a>